-Interest income increased by \$3.5 million in the three month period ended March 31, 2019 as compared to the same period in 2018.
-This increase was primarily attributable to an increase in cash, cash equivalents and marketable security holdings resultant from the issuance of \$402.5 million of 0.625% Convertible Senior Notes, due 2023 (2023 Notes) in March 2018.
+Interest income increased by \$1.8 million in the three month period ended June 30, 2019 and increased by \$5.3 million in the six months ended June 30, 2019 as compared to the same periods in 2018, respectively.
+The increase in both periods was primarily attributable to an increase in cash, cash equivalents and marketable security holdings resulting from the issuance of \$402.5 million of 0.625% Convertible Senior Notes, due 2023 (2023 Notes) in March 2018.

-Interest expense increased by approximately \$4.0 million in the three month period ended March 31, 2019 as compared to the same period in 2018.
-The increase was primarily due to non-cash interest expense of \$3.8 million related to the amortization of deferred financing costs and debt discount on the 2023 Notes recorded in the first quarter of 2019.
+Interest expense for the three month period ended June 30, 2019 essentially remained unchanged compared to the same period in 2018.
+Interest expense increased by \$3.8 million in the six months ended June 30, 2019 as compared to the same period in 2018, due to non-cash interest expense related to the amortization of deferred financing costs and debt discount on the 2023 Notes.

-Non-cash interest expense related to our non-recourse royalty liability increased by \$0.5 million in the three month period ended March 31, 2019 as compared to the same period in 2018, primarily due to changes in the projection of future royalties on sales of Orenitram, coupled with an increase in the liability amortization term as a result of a favorable settlement of patent litigation for United Therapeutics.
+Non-cash interest expense related to our non-recourse royalty liability slightly decreased for both the three and six month periods ended June 30, 2019 as compared to the same periods in 2018, primarily due to changes in the projected future royalties on sales of Orenitram.